Skip to main content

 list of one draft

 The draft shows the name of the draft, and the last time it was updated.
-You can tell it's the currently selected draft because there is only one, it is highlighted in purple and has no button to select or delete it.
+You can tell it's the currently selected draft because (apart from the fact that there is only one), it is highlighted in purple and has no button to select or delete it.

 To create a New Draft, I'll let you guess which button to click.
 You'll be presented with a form to enter the title of the new draft.
 It is populated with a sensible default, but you can use whatever title is most meaningful for you.